RingerInteractive/Ringer-wiki/docs/mobile-interation/Android.md

 sidebar_position: 1
 ---

-# Android Interation
+# Android Integration
 :::tip My tip
-Follow this step you will build demo of Ringer Android app
+Follow this step by step guide to build the demo app for Ringer Interactive on Android
 :::

-## Precondition
+## Requirements

-##### 1. Minimum SDK Version Supported is 7 Nouget
+##### 1. Minimum SDK Version Supported is 7 Nougat
 ##### 2. You have to use Hilt (Dependency Injection) to use this SDK

-## How to integrate SDK in your application
+## How to integrate the SDK in your application

 ### Step 1
-Init SDK in your main application token your token when register tenantID this feild is require
+Init SDK in your main application token - your token when register tenantID this feild is require
-app_name you application name optional
+app_name - your application name optional
-phone_number your phone optional
+phone_number - your phone optional
 ```
- InitializeToken(this, token,app_name, phone_number)
+ InitializeToken(this, token, app_name, phone_number)
 ```

 ### Step 2
-If you are already using the Firebase you can use the following code.
+If you are already using Firebase then you can use the following code.
 Add the function below in the FirebaseMessagingService R.color.bg_color background notification color R.mipmap.ic_launcher notification icon